Course 102. Fundamentals of Photography II - From Capture to Output with LAB

 Photography knowledge you should be fimilar with before attending this class.

 You don’t need to know them like the back of your hand, but you should have more than a basic understanding of the items below.
+The requirments below are taught in Level I.

 ❑ Proper technique for hand holding the camera